 Just west of Antigo is the Ackley Wildlife Area where hikers have great opportunities to view waterfowl, deer, and an occasional bear on non-marked trails.

 Antigo Walking/Biking Trail

 The City of Antigo has a walking/biking trail.
 The two-plus-mile, 10-foot-wide trails is a combination of asphalt, boardwalk and wood-chip paths along Antigo Lake and Spring Brook before meandering through forests.
 The trailhead is on Fourth Avenue in Antigo, east of Hwy 45.
-You can also access the trail off Virginia Street, north of Hwy 64/Fifth Avenue, or park at North Elementary school.
+You can also access the trail off Virginia Street, north of Hwy 64/Fifth Avenue, or park behind North Elementary school.
 Click here to view trail amenities.